lightning-framework/lightning/README.md

 By default, Lightning will attempt to utilize the MySQL drivers if you have configured a `db` in `Config`.
 You will need to manually import the schema (contained in `src/main/resources/lightning/schema`) into your database.

 TODO: MORE FLEXIBLE OPTIONS COMING SOON!

+### Cache

+You may invoke `lightning.server.Context.cache()` to get an object for storing items in a transient cache.
+This API is inteded to provide convience methods for accessing services like Memcached.

+In order to use the cache APIs, you must implement a `lightning.server.cache.CacheDriver` and dependency inject an instance of your driver for `CacheDriver.class` before invoking `lightning.Lightning::launch`.

+** NOTE ** Usage of these APIs is entirely optional.

 ### Templates